CasualDiner/Research1/README.md

 ---
 # Consolidated Analysis of Cost Function Components for Job Shop and Flow Shop Optimization

 This document synthesizes information from multiple files  to provide a comprehensive understanding of cost functions used in optimizing job shop and flow shop production environments, particularly in the context of a custom motorcycle facility.
-The analysis identifies common themes, unique insights, and key points, merging them into a non-redundant and coherent narrative.$\sqrt{3x-1}+(1+x)^2$
+The analysis identifies common themes, unique insights, and key points, merging them into a non-redundant and coherent narrative.
+$$
+\sqrt{3x-1}+(1+x)^2
+$$

 ## Introduction to Cost Functions in Shop Optimization